New Battle Royale Game ‘Darwin Project’ Releases For Free On Xbox One

 — Darwin Project (@ScavengerStudio) June 20, 2018

-The pack contains two legendary outfits (each outfit comes with a shirt, pants, boots, armor, and helmet), three legendary bows, three legendary axes, a full jumpsuit collection.
-The Founder’s Pack also comes with 10 ‘fan gifts’, which can be used to further customize and alter weapons and outfits.
+The pack contains two legendary outfits (each outfit comes with a shirt, pants, boots, armor, and helmet), three legendary bows, three legendary axes, and a full jumpsuit collection.
+The Founder’s Pack also comes with 10 “fan gifts,” which can be used to further customize and alter weapons and outfits.

-While Darwin Project has switched to a ‘free-to-play’ model, the developers were quick to note that any cosmetic items (which can be redeemed through in-game currency dubbed ‘Ramen’) will not impact gameplay.
-Scavenger Studio addressed the price change:
+While Darwin Project has switched to a free-to-play model, the developers were quick to note that any cosmetic items (which can be redeemed through in-game currency dubbed “Ramen”) will not impact gameplay.
+Scavenger Studio addressed the price change.

 “Dropping the price tag is a big change, but we remain committed to the same vision that has guided the development for over three years, and that means providing the best experience we can for all Darwin Project inmates.
 We hope that by switching to a free-to-play model, both early adopters and newcomers will be able to get the most out of Darwin Project.”